All character abilities in VALORANT | Dot Esports

 Cypher is a one-man surveillance network who keeps tabs on the enemy’s every move.
 No secret is safe.
 No maneuver goes unseen.
 Cypher is always watching.

 - Free Ability: Trapwire – Place a stealthed tripwire between two walls.
 Triggering enemies are restrained and revealed for a short time.
-If the trap is not destroyed, it activates to daze the trapped victim.
-Can be picked up.
+If the trap isn’t destroyed, it activates to daze the trapped victim.
+It can be picked up.

 - Cyber Cage – Toss out a remote activation trap.
 Reactivate to create a cage that slows enemies who pass through it.
 Look at a trap and press USE to detonate it, or hold ACTIVATE to detonate all.

 - Signature Ability: Spycam – Place a remote camera.
 After placing, reactivate to view the video feed.
 Left click while in camera to fire a tracking dart.
-Recharges when picked up or killed.
+It recharges when picked up or killed.

 - Ultimate: Neural Theft– Extract information from the corpse of an enemy, revealing the location of their living allies.